CyVerse-learning-materials/SciApps_guide/association.rst

      |association_workflow2|

   5. Leave others as defaults, then click the "Submit Job" button.
-Once completed, select all jobs to build and save a new workflow.
+Once completed, select all jobs to build a new workflow.
 The workflow can be re-run or shared as described before.

      |association_workflow3|